populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 |

-* similarly, click on the "Filter" button for the ``func_files`` parameter and select the same number of functional files.
+* Similarly, click on the "Filter" button for the ``func_files`` parameter and select the same number of functional files.

 .. warning::

    In :ref:`regular iterative pipeline<viaRegularItPi>` iteration mode, check that anatomical and corresponding functional files are in the same order...
 The database filters do not ensure that and do not allow to specify any order...

-* click on "Initialize pipeline".
-The Run button becomes enabled.

-* click on "Run pipeline".
+* Click on "Run pipeline".

 Via Input_Filter brick/process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^